vanjac/Story/example/README.md

 An example Story language, with basic types and commands.

 ## Types
-- `Anything`: accepts anything, accepted by anything
+- `Anything`: accepts anything but Nothing, accepted by everything but Nothing
 - `Nothing`: accepts nothing but itself, accepted by nothing but itself
 - `Number`
 - `Text`: string